Manage Health data on your iPhone, iPad or Apple Watch

 4. Tap an app and turn on the health categories you want that app to track.

-You may also need to open the app and adjust its settings to allow it to share data with Health.
+You may need to open the app and adjust its settings to allow it to share data with Health.

 1. Open the Health app on your iPhone or iPad.